 Generating migrations

-Generating migrations is currently supported for SQL Server, Oracle, PostgreSQL, and MySQL.
-If you're interested in this capability for additional databases, please let us know.
+Generating migrations is currently available for flavours of SQL Server, Oracle, PostgreSQL, and MySQL.
+If you're interested in this capability for other databases, please let us know.

 Flyway Desktop allows you to make changes directly to your development database while you are working on features and improvements.
 When you are happy with your changes you can capture them in the schema model.
 Once you are ready to deploy your changes, you can generate migration scripts.
 This compares the current state of the schema model folder on disk to the end result of running all your project migration scripts against the Shadow Database.
 This captures all development changes which have not been included in a migration script yet.
 Once saved in your project, migration scripts can be deployed to other environments, or committed to your version control system and used in your deployment pipeline.